Primordial flat frame -- a new view on inflation: Discussion

 One of the aims of the present paper is to shed new light on the status of these singularities.
 A first important observation states that not all inhomogeneous solutions need a regular continuation backwards to the infinite past.
-Part of the inhomogeneous cosmological solutions can, and often will, diverge if extrapolated backwards without signalling a physical singularity.
+Part of the inhomogeneous cosmological solutions can, and often will, diverge if extrapolated backwards without signaling a physical problem.
 These singularities may even occur at finite physical time.
 The reason is spontaneous breaking of the time reversal symmetry by the homogeneous cosmological solution.
 As a result the evolution of small fluctuations around this solution involves damping.
 If for certain "decreasing fluctuation modes" the damping is strong enough, their amplitude is predicted to be bounded within a certain interval at some given time in cosmology, say the end of inflation.
 Only values (or "initial conditions") within this allowed interval can be extrapolated consistently to the past.
 Initial conditions outside this interval contradict the prediction of the model and are not allowed.

 In view of this arrow of time arbitrary initial conditions should only be set in the infinite past if one wants to study the issue of physical singularities.
 In many circumstances it is predicted that for generic initial conditions in a certain range the amplitude of certain decreasing modes is zero at the end of inflation.
 Non-zero values for inhomogeneities in these modes are then expected to lead to a singular behavior if one extrapolates backwards.
 If the prediction of a zero value concerns whole modes, a generic inhomogeneous cosmology at the end of inflation cannot be extrapolated backwards to the infinite past.
+These types of \qq{backward singularities} are a necessary consequence of modes damped to zero and should not be regarded as a physical problem.